thumbnail image

 Annals Clinical & Translational Neurology, 2017

 In this study, we demonstrated that MMP-9 expression and activity are increased after subarachnoid hemorrhage in mice.
-We also showed that genetic (MMP-9 knockout) and pharmacological (minocycline) inhibition of MMP-9 decreases vasospasm and neurobehavioral deficits in mice, and that minocycline administration to MMP-9 knockout mice does not yield additional protection.
+We also showed that genetic (knockout) and pharmacological (minocycline) inhibition of MMP-9 decreases vasospasm and neurobehavioral deficits in mice, and that minocycline administration to MMP-9 knockout mice does not yield additional protection.
 We also showed that minocycline reduces vasospasm in rabbits.
 These data indicate MMP-9 is a key player in the pathogenesis of subarachnoid hemorrhage-induced delayed cerebral ischemia, and that minocycline has promise as a novel MMP-9 directed therapy for subarachnoid hemorrhage patients.

 For details, click here.